Skip to main content

 8. Infringement Claims of Third Parties.

-If the Services and/or any other Company Materials are, or in Company’s sole discretion are likely to become, subject to a claim of infringement, Company, at its option and expense, shall either (i) procure for Client a license or a right to continue using the Services and/or the Company Materials; or (ii) modify the Services and/or the Company Materials to make them non-infringing in a manner that does not materially impair their functionality.
-If neither of the foregoing two options are reasonably available to Company then either party may terminate this Agreement by notice to the other party.
-Except for the indemnification obligations set forth in section 9, the foregoing shall be Client’s sole and exclusive remedy and Company’s sole and exclusive obligation with respect to any infringement claims relating to the Company Materials.
+Notwithstanding anything to the contrary in this Agreement: (a) If the Services and/or any other Company Materials are, or in Company’s sole discretion are likely to become, subject to a claim of infringement, Company, at its option and expense, shall either (i) procure for Client a license or a right to continue using the Services and/or the Company Materials; or (ii) modify the Services and/or the Company Materials to make them non-infringing in a manner that does not materially impair their functionality.
+If neither of the foregoing two options are reasonably available to Company then either party may terminate this Agreement by notice to the other party except for the indemnification obligations set forth in section 9.
+The foregoing shall be Client’s sole and exclusive remedy and Company’s sole and exclusive obligation with respect to any infringement claims relating to the Company Materials. (b) Company will have no obligation with respect to any actual or threatened infringement claim based in whole or in part upon (i) Client Systems, (ii) any enhancements, upgrades or modifications to Company Materials made by Client, or any party that Client authorizes, directs or permits to make such enhancements, upgrades or modifications, or (iii) Client’s or its Authorized Users’ failure to use the Company Materials in accordance with this Agreement or any documentation regarding their use provided by Company.

 9. Indemnification.

-9.1 Company Indemnification.
+9.1 Mutual Indemnification.

-9.2 Indemnification Procedure.
+9.3 Indemnification Procedure.

 10. Limitation of Liability.